The Need For Change

 And things will get hard.
 Just keep going.
 Persist again with each new day.
 All worthwhile, lasting change takes time.
 This means you’ll have to be patient as well as persistent… every day.
 If you fall down or have a bad day, begin with a smile again tomorrow.

 Check out this list & practice it for the next 30 days.
-These rules for change have already helped countless people around the world.
+These rules for personal change have already helped countless people around the world.
 See what kind of a difference it makes for you!
 Bob Parsons also has a set of 16 Rules for Success in Business & Life in General that you might find handy.
 Share your ideas & thoughts in the comments, below.

 Image credit unknown